 While PSR reports are confidential documents that are not considered public records, a criminal defendant may request an opportunity to review their PSI report.
 They may not, however, have a copy of the report while in prison, as other inmates may read the report, looking for indications that the defendant cooperated with police and retaliated against the defendant.
 The PSI report, once completed, will follow the defendant throughout incarceration, through appeals, and otherwise throughout their time in the criminal justice system.

 Finding the Right Attorney Near You

 If you have any concerns about the presentence investigation process for your case, you need help from a federal criminal defense attorney you can trust.
-At the Law Offices of Kretzer and Volberding P.C., we collaborate with defendants to prepare for PSI interviews and gather the information that casts the defendant in the best light.
+At the Law Offices of Seth Kretzer, we collaborate with defendants to prepare for PSI interviews and gather the information that casts the defendant in the best light.